 The milk is channeled through a tube into the coagulation tank.
 Warming the milk to a temperature of 34 degrees, adding an enzyme, waiting an hour and then cutting the curd.
 A ten-minute wait and a second cutting session is done to the size of a risotto.

-The curds then transfer to baskets for 12 hours at a temperature of 18° C. After that time the cheese is cut into large lumps and soaked in the whey for three days.
+The curds are then transferred to baskets for 12 hours at a temperature of 18° C. After that time period the cheese is cut into large lumps and soaked in the whey for three days.

 The next process is to crumb the curds using a meat grinder.
 The curds are then salted in coarse salt and transferred into cylinder-shaped stainless-steel molds.

 When inserting the curds, it should be pressed and tightened with the palm.
 The next step – placing a stencil in the shape of the cheese logo, covering the mold and placing it in the press for twenty-four hours.

 The next step is the process of ripening (aging the cheese) in several basements, led to by old stone steps.